psantos9/leanix-js/README.md

 # leanix-js

-Javascript client library for LeanIX
+A Javascript client for LeanIX

 [![NPM][npm-image]][npm-url]